19bufordcarl/CarlRPG/Myth & Shadow/Magic/Crafting/Crafting Magic Items.md

 The two most common magic items are "Scrolls" and Potions.
 They are both single use items.

 A "Scroll" is any trinket that a PC can activate to cast a spell once without needing know it.
-It can also act as a [Spell Book](../Spellcasting/Spell%20Learning/Spell%20Book.md) for that spell.
+It can also act as a [Spell Book](../Spellcasting/Spell%20Learning/Spell%20Books.md) for that spell.

-A Potion lets a PC drink it as an [Action](../../Game%20Procedures/Core%20Procedures/Action.md) to gain some special effect specified by the potion, usually it is essentially just a spell effect.
+A Potion lets a PC drink it using either their [Action](../../Game%20Procedures/Core%20Procedures/Action.md) *or* [Movement](../../Game%20Procedures/Combat/Movement.md) to gain some special effect specified by the potion.
+Often it is essentially just a spell effect.

 ## Weapon Oils